 No, it’s not a West Yorkshire-based TV talent show.
-You’ll hear about the Bradford Factor in many HR discussions related to staff absence, but its meaning and method aren’t always understood by managers or employees.
+You’ll hear the Bradford Factor crop up in HR discussions about staff absence.
+But its meaning, method, and implications aren't well understood.

 Here’s what you need to know about this controversial measure of staff absence.

 We'll start with the nuts and bolts of it, then tell you why it's a load of crap (well, it's better not to beat around the bush with these things).

 What does Bradford Factor mean?

 The Bradford Factor theorises that different absences have different costs - not just in days and hours.